Hardial Bains: Political affiliations

 As a young man, Bains was a member of the Communist Party of India, but after the party accepted Nikita Khrushchev's speech, "On the Cult of Personality and Its Consequences", he apparently quit, adopting a pro-Stalinist viewpoint.

-Later, following the Sino-Soviet split, Bains' groups and parties held a strident pro-China position from the 1960s and into the 1970s.
-Bains himself openly identified as Maoist.
-The CPC (ML) was the first significant Maoist formation in Canada, although it was joined by two other Maoist groups in the mid-1970s and Bains engaged in polemics against these groups as well.
+Later, following the Sino-Soviet split, Bains' groups and parties held a strident Maoist position from the 1960s and into the 1970s.
+This was in line with the broader New Communist Movement, which until 1976 universally viewed Mao Zedong as the primary alternative to the deemed revisionism of the USSR.
+CPC(M-L) was the first significant Maoist organization in Canada, although it was eventually joined by two other Maoist groups, In Struggle!, and Workers' Communist Party, in the mid-1970s.
+Each of the groups actively hostile to each other.
+Both In Struggle! and the Workers' Communist Party parties had collapsed by the early 1980s, leaving CPC(M-L) alone as the only major self-identified anti-revisionist party in Canada.

 With Mao Zedong's death in 1976 and the subsequent Sino-Albanian split, Bains renounced Maoism.
-Following the leadership of Enver Hoxha and the Party of Labour of Albania (PLA), he became a prominent spokesperson of the PLA's line internationally, agreeing with the conclusion that numerous communist parties had devolved into "social imperialism" (such as Leonid Brezhnev's USSR, Josip Broz Tito's Yugoslavia, Kim Il-sung's North Korea and Fidel Castro's Cuba), while condemning Chinese revisionism, and Eurocommunism.
+Following the leadership of Enver Hoxha and the Party of Labour of Albania (PLA), he became a prominent advocate of the PLA's line internationally, agreeing with the conclusion that Albania stood alone as the only socialist state in the world, with China, the Soviet Union, and all other self-identified socialist states falling into revisionism.

 After the overturn of socialism in Albania, Bains again re-appraised his ideological outlook.
-He visited Cuba and announced he had changed his outlook towards the country and now viewed it as a successful example of socialism.
-The CPC (ML) also re-appraised its view of North Korea into a positive light.
-By the end of his life, Bains' writings made fewer and fewer references to anti-revisionism and socialist revolution, and developed the theme of democratic renewal and the self-empowerment of the people.
+He visited Cuba and announced he had changed his outlook towards the country and now viewed it as an example of socialism.
+The CPC(M-L) also re-appraised its view of North Korea into a positive light.
+By the end of his life, Bains' writings made fewer and fewer references to anti-revisionism, and developed the theme of democratic renewal and the self-empowerment of the people due to the perceived "world-wide retreat of revolution".

 Death and legacy

+Bains died after a prolonged battle with cancer in Hull, Quebec, on August 24, 1997.

-After his death, a memorial was erected in the honour of Bains and other CPC (ML) "fallen comrades" in Ottawa's Beechwood Cemetery which is also the national cemetery of the Royal Canadian Mounted Police.
+After his death, a memorial was erected in honour of Bains and other CPC(M-L) "fallen comrades" in Ottawa's Beechwood Cemetery.
 Poet George Elliot Clarke published a poem titled "Homage to Hardial Bains" in 2000 in the Oyster Boy Review.
-Bains' legacy is debated today, and he has been criticized posthumously by a number of writers such as Ben Seattle, a US leftist and former supporter.

-Bains wrote several books, including Necessity for Change!, Modern Communism, Visiting Cuba, If You Love Your Class and Thinking About the Sixties, and many articles, pamphlets and speeches.
+Bains wrote several books, including Necessity for Change!, Modern Communism, Visiting Cuba, If You Love Your Class and Thinking About the Sixties, as well as many articles, pamphlets and speeches.

-Sandra L. Smith, his widow, also served as leader of the CPC (ML).
+Sandra L. Smith, his widow, also served as leader of the CPC(M-L).